(Translate this site)

 Though I was pretty busy, I managed to yell warnings to the rest of the convoy about what was happening over the radio.
 Unfortunately, I couldn't reply to any queries or orders posed in response.

 The strobe lights worked.
 Not as good as they would have at night, when they would've blinded the bastards; but good enough.
 The strobes forced my pursuers to blink and turn their heads in defense from the unexpectedly bright lights, even if only for a moment.
-And in that moment they struck my tire poppers and crash bars, sending two attacker vehicles completely out of control and off the road.
+And in that moment, they struck my tire poppers and crash bars, sending two attack vehicles completely out of control and off the road.
 The gunfire ceased.

 I'd designed the crash bars myself, and even managed to test them a few times before my first ever real world use.
-But not often, as they were dangerous and did lots of costly damage to vehicles.
+But not extensively, as they were dangerous, and did lots of costly damage to vehicles.
 So the vast majority of early tests had been nothing more than having some one pull the cable release while Shadowfast sat in my driveway, with me squatting behind to observe the deployment.

 I wondered briefly how much it'd cost to install bullet-proof windows in Shadowfast all way around.